BiancaTaisePommerening/UFOs/README.md

 - Filters for searching criteria were added to that table
 - The table was then inserted on the index.html file
 - A header, article summary, and brief article were added to the page.
-- Basic HTML, Bootstrap, and CSS were used to build ans style the webpage.
+- Basic HTML, Bootstrap, and CSS were used to build and style the webpage.

 ## Results